Benders decomposition algorithms for minimizing the spread of harmful contagions in networks: Problem definition and theoretical results

 \begin{definition}[Measure-based spread minimization problem (\Problem)] Let $G=(V,A)$ be a directed graph and $K$ be a finite set of labels.
 For each $k \in K$, we are given a \emph{measure cost} $c_k \geq 0$, and an arc set $A_k$, i.e., arcs having the label $k$, that are disjoint and satisfy $\cup_k A_k =A$.
 We are also given a set of initially infected nodes $I\subset V$, and probabilities $p_{ij}$ for each $(i,j) \in A$ indicating the probability that node $i$ is successful in activating (influencing) node $j$.
 Let $\Omega$ be a set of scenarios obtained by using Monte-Carlo sampling based on probabilities $p_{ij}$.
 Let $\Phi^\omega(I,K')$ denote the number of nodes to which the harmful contagion spreads in scenario $\omega$ for the seed set $I\subset V$ and a set of blocked labels $K'\subset K$ as defined in equation \eqref{eq:spread}.
 The \emph{measure-based spread minimization problem} consists of finding a set of measures to take (labels to block) within a budget $B$ so that the expected number of nodes where the harmful contagion has spread from the given seed set $I$ is minimized.
 Mathematically, it is defined as

 where $c(K')=\sum_{k \in K'} c_k\leq B$ is the budget constraint. \end{definition}

 \begin{remark} The graph $G=(V,A)$ can have parallel arcs with the same head and tail nodes with different labels.
 Suppose that there are $p$ arcs from $i\in V$ to $j \in V$ with labels $k_1,\ldots, k_p$.
 Thus, node $i$ can spread the contagion to node $j$ via one of the $p$ arcs, i.e., contact types, independently.
-In order to prevent $i$ from spreading the contagion to $j$ in a scenario, each of the labels $k_1,\ldots, k_p$ of the live-arcs in that scenario needs to be blocked. \end{remark}
+In order to prevent $i$ from spreading the contagion to $j$ in a scenario, each of the labels $k_1,\ldots, k_p$ of the live-arcs in that scenario needs to be blocked. \RKT{By allowing parallel arcs, different relationships between a pair of nodes can be modeled via distinct arcs which can be treated independently as the IC model requires.} \end{remark}

 The \Problem is a generalization of the simple contagion variant of the \emph{small weighted critical edge set problem (SWCES)}, which is an NP-hard problem studied in \cite{eubank2006structure} and \cite{kuhlman2013blocking}.
 In the SWCES a deterministic diffusion model is considered.
 Moreover, there are no edge labels and each edge can only be directly blocked, i.e., each edge has a unique label.